 - Handling your case at a reasonable rate that ultimately saves you money and headaches in the long run

-Types of Traffic Tickets We Can Help With
+Types of Cases Our Middletown Traffic Ticket Defense Attorneys Can Help With

-At Keith Oliver Criminal Law, our New Jersey traffic ticket attorneys can help you fight back against citations for:
+At Keith Oliver Criminal Law, our NJ traffic ticket defense lawyer can help you fight back against citations for:

-- Parking – Law enforcement officers issue parking tickets when people park their vehicles in prohibited areas.
+- Parking – Traffic violations related to parking are very common.
+Law enforcement officers issue parking tickets when people park their vehicles in prohibited areas.
 Under § 39:4-138 of New Jersey’s criminal code, you are prohibited from parking in an intersection, on a crosswalk or sidewalk, in front of a driveway, and in any clearly designated “no parking” spaces.

 - Reckless driving – Under § 39:4-96 of the New Jersey code, a reckless driving offense involves driving “heedlessly” or in a “willful or wanton” manner that has the potential to endanger other people or their property.